- Linear Technology

 - Tape Error Handling

-Some virtual tape systems do not use real tapes at all, so there are two fundamental types of virtual tape
+There are two fundamental types of virtual tape

 Some people claim a third type, Virtual Tape Hybrid (VTH), where you have a disk only solution, with the option to add a tape library with real backend tape drives if you want them.